Posted on: 31 July 2024

 On the day, over ninety of our graduates gathered, shared learning, reflected on their experience of the course and discussed their future aspirations.
 They were joined by the Trust’s Chief Executive, Claire Murdoch, who opened the day.

-Claire talked about the difficulties faced by young people in society today and how difficult it is for them to access and engage with services, highlighting the important role our graduating participants play in making a difference in people’s everyday lives through compassionate leadership.
+Claire talked about the challenges faced by young people in society today and how difficult it is for them to access and engage with services, highlighting the important role our graduating participants play in making a difference in people’s everyday lives through compassionate leadership.
 Claire reflected on what the future holds for the National Health Service in respect of the change of government.
 She also reminded everyone that, to be an effective leader, you sometimes need to ask for forgiveness and not permission.

 Toria Kilsby, CNWL’s Head of Profession for Speech and Language Therapies and one of the 21CLP’s co-facilitators had an inspiring leadership conversation with Vava Tampa, the Trust’s Deputy Head of Social Work and Social Care.